 - Ability to recruit, train, and closely manage interns and volunteers.

-- Ability to triage and prioritize efficiently without becoming overwhelmed.
+- Ability to prioritize efficiently without becoming overwhelmed.

-- uperb organizational skills: without the savvy use of spreadsheets, timelines, calendar alerts, checklists, and file management systems, it is not possible to keep up with this job.
+- Superb organizational skills: without the savvy use of spreadsheets, timelines, calendar alerts, checklists, and file management systems, it is not possible to keep up with this job.

-- Facility with Word, Photoshop, WordPress, and Adobe Acrobat.
+- Facility with or willingness to quickly learn: Word, Photoshop, WordPress, and Adobe Acrobat, and InDesign

 - Ability to face HTML without getting scared (no original coding required).